Disabilities/Special Needs Organizations

 Author(s): Child Welfare Information Gateway

-Organizations that provide information about child welfare services for children with special needs.
+Includes organizations that provide information about services for children and parents with special needs.
 If you are aware of any others, please contact Child Welfare Information Gateway at OrganizationUpdates@childwelfare.gov.
 Inclusion on this list is for information purposes and does not constitute an endorsement by Child Welfare Information Gateway or the Children's Bureau.

 Administration on Intellectual and Developmental Disabilities